Find a Good Teacher

 I try to design everything as user-friendly and widely compatible as I know how.
+If you're using modern technology, you should be fine.
 You'll find the following used throughout the site:

 On the site you will find my bass lessons logically organized into Curricula and Lesson Blocks.
 Each lesson may or may not have supporting pages with exercises, example songs and quizzes.